-The Vice-Chancellor's Awards for Teaching celebrate the University's outstanding teachers in their respective fields.
-These awards give recognition to teachers acclaimed for their teaching practice, who have demonstrated outstanding teaching outcomes and who have made a broad and deep contribution to enhancing the quality of learning and teaching at UTAS.
+The Vice-Chancellor's Awards for Teaching Excellence celebrate the University's outstanding teachers in their respective fields.
+These awards give recognition to teachers acclaimed for their teaching practice, who have demonstrated outstanding teaching outcomes and who have made a broad and deep contribution to enhancing the quality of learning and teaching at the University.

-Winners of VC's Awards for Teaching will receive $5,000 each.
-A maximum of two Awards will be offered each year to teams or individuals.
+Winners of the Vice-Chancellor's Awards for Teaching Excellence will receive $5,000 each.
+A maximum of two awards will be offered each year to teams or individuals.

 - All members of academic staff, including pro bono staff, are eligible to apply

-- Winners may immediately submit an application for a different VC's award (e.g. Program or Medal) but must demonstrate significantly different achievements than those for which the initial award was received.
+- Winners may immediately submit an application for a Vice-Chancellor's Award for Programs that Enhance Learning but must demonstrate significantly different achievements than those for which the Teaching Excellence Award was received

 - Previously unsuccessful applicants in any category are immediately eligible to reapply